fr1gn/Assignment3/README.md

-Hello, its a project that uses the JDBC and PostgreSQL, and project name is Online Course System Project Programmers:
+Hello, its a project that uses the JDBC and PostgreSQL, and project name is Online Course Management System Project Programmers:
 1.Tairlan
 2.Zhanel